Skip to main content

 We are heartened to see thousands of people across the country coming together to

 reject far-right politics, defend asylum seekers and celebrate our common values.
-At Manchester City of Sanctuary, we will continue in our mission to connect the
+At Manchester City of Sanctuary, we will continue in our mission to connect the communities in our city through bonds of friendship and to support the healing needed after recent violence.

 It is up to us all to challenge racism and bigotry, to look out for our neighbours, and